-Do you know what osteoporosis ACTUALLY is?
-You understanding of what Osteopenia and/or Osteoporosis would NOT be enhanced by reading this recently Posted Link by a well-meaning MAG-pie…
+Do you know what osteoporosis actually is?
+Your understanding of Osteopenia and/or Osteoporosis would not be enhanced by reading this post (https://therootcauseprotocol.com/wp-content/uploads/2022/09/Osteoporosis-Prevention-and-Natural-treatment.pdf) by a well-meaning MAG-pie.

 Needing to drink more milk?